OPKO Health Inc. [OPK] – A worthy Stock for long-term investors

 OPKO Health Inc. [NASDAQ:OPK]: Analyst Rating and Earnings

-Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
-Regarding OPKO Health Inc. [OPK] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
-This is compared to its latest closing price of $2.20.
+Expert stock traders often make certain they pay attention what leading Wall Street analysts think regarding a potential stock purchase.
+As it relates to OPKO Health Inc. [OPK] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 12/30/2019.
+On average, stock market experts give OPK an Buy rating.
+The average 12-month price forecast for this stock is $2.23, with the high estimate being $6.00, the low estimate being $3.00 and the median estimate amounting to $3.80.
+This is compared to its latest closing price of $2.13.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for OPKO Health Inc. [OPK] is sitting at 5.00.
 This is compared to 1 month ago, when its average rating was 5.00.